daadesina/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is a readme file was created on the 28th of september 2023
+This readme was created on the 28th of september, 2023